thevirengarg/Diabetes-Classification-using-Supervised-Learning-Techniques/README.md

 - Imbalanced-learn (for handling imbalanced data)
 - SciPy

 ## Code Analysis

 The `Diabetes.ipynb` notebook performs the following tasks:

 1. **Data Loading and Preprocessing**:
    - Loads the dataset from the `diabetes.csv` file.
-   - Handles missing values by imputing with the minimum value or using iterative imputation with random forest regression.
+   - Handles missing values by imputing with the minimum value or using KNNImputer.
+   - Uses IterativeImputer as well to handle missing values but KNNImputer gives better results.
-   - Scales the features using StandardScaler and RobustScaler (although it doesn't affect the model performance).
+   - Scales the features using StandardScaler, RobustScaler and MinMaxScaler (although it doesn't affect the model performance).
    - The 'Pregnancies' feature was dropped from the dataset as it was deemed potentially irrelevant to predicting diabetes.
    - Performs exploratory data analysis, including visualizations and statistical summaries.